The Seiberg-Witten Equations on Manifolds with Boundary II: Lagrangian Boundary Conditions for a Floer Theory

 \begin{Rem} ${}\;$ \begin{enumerate} \item From now on, for any $\g \in \Maps^{s,p}(I,\L)$, we will not be concerned with precisely which model of $T_\g\Maps^{s,p}$ we need, i.e., the subspace model (\ref{TMapsL0}) or the locally ``straightened" model (\ref{TMapsL}), since both are equivalent.
 All that matters is that we have chart maps $\cE_\g$ and $\cE^1_\g$ as in Theorems \ref{ThmPathL1} and \ref{ThmPathL2} which obey the analytic properties stated.
 This will be the case for the proofs of Theorems A and B in Section 4. \item Since we have just shown that $\Maps^{s,p}(I,\L)$ is indeed a manifold, for $s > \max(3/p,1/2+1/p)$, then the family of spaces $T_{\g(t)}\L^{s-1/p,p}$, $t \in I$, does indeed comprise the tangent space $T_\g\Maps^{s,p}(I,\L)$ via (\ref{TMapsL0}).
 By the density of smooth configurations, we have $\Maps^{s,p}(I,\L)$ is the $B^{s,p}(I \times \Sigma)$ closure of the space of smooth paths $\Maps(I,\L) = \{z \in C^\infty(I \times \Sigma): z(t) \in \L\}$ through the Lagrangian.
 Thus, (\ref{TMapsL0}) is the same space as

-In general, if we replace the submanifold $\L \subset \fC(\Sigma)$, with another submanifold $\fL \subset \fC(\Sigma)$, which we suppose, like $\L$, is a Fr\'echet submanifold of the Frech\'et affine space $\fC(\Sigma)$, then in general, it may not be the case that (\ref{formal-lin}) with $\L$ replaced by $\fL$ gives the true tangent space $T_{\g}\Maps^{s,p}(\L)$.
-Indeed, the latter may not even be a manifold.
+In general, if we replace the submanifold $\L \subset \fC(\Sigma)$, with another submanifold $\fL \subset \fC(\Sigma)$, which we suppose, like $\L$, is a Fr\'echet submanifold of the Frech\'et affine space $\fC(\Sigma)$, then in general, it may not be the case that (\ref{formal-lin}) with $\L$ replaced by $\fL$ gives the true tangent space $T_{\g}\Maps^{s,p}(I,\fL)$.
+Indeed, $\Maps^{s,p}(I,\fL)$ may not even be a manifold.
 Of course, if $\fL$ satisfies very reasonable properties (i.e. it is defined by local straightening maps obeying the same formal analytic properties as those of $\L$), then $\Maps^{s,p}(\fL)$ will be a manifold and $T_{\g}\Maps^{s,p}(I,\fL)$ will coincide with the appropriate modification of \ref{formal-lin}).
 In other words, if we define the space (\ref{formal-lin}) to be the \textit{formal tangent space} of $\Maps^{s,p}(I,\fL)$ at $\g$, then under reasonable hypotheses on $\fL$, this space will coincide with the honest tangent space $T_{\g}\Maps^{s,p}(I,\fL)$, in the appropriate range of $s$ and $p$.

 In the next section, we will be considering abstract Lagrangian submanifolds $\fL \subset \fC(\Sigma)$.
 All tangent spaces, therefore, will be constructed formally, in the sense above.
 Of course, when we specialize to $\fL = \L$ a monopole Lagrangian, there is no distinction. \end{enumerate} \end{Rem}